MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-scenarios.md

 # Scenarios for Location-Based Routing for India

-Before reading this article, be sure you have read [Plan and configure Location-Based Routing for India](location-based-routing-india-plan.md).
+Before reading this article, be sure you have read [Configure Location-Based Routing for India](location-based-routing-india-plan.md).

 This article describes different scenarios for restricting toll bypass by using Location-Based Routing.
 The scenarios compare how calls are routed for users who are and are not enabled for Location-Based Routing.